jar398/plotter/doc/branch-painting.md

 ## Using the branch painting script

-Branch painting is invoked using the `paint` family of rake commands.
+Branch painting is invoked using the `paint:` family of rake commands.
 Applicable parameters are:

 * `CONFIG`  - tag identifying configuration block within `config/config.yml`